win32service/win32service/BUILD.md

 ### Build

-Run `nmake` for effective build the PHP core and all extention enabled.
+Run `nmake` for effective build the PHP core and all extensions enabled.

 ### Rebuild case